That-Italian-Guy/dungeon-dynamics/_posts/2024-03-05-build-better-d&d-monsters.md

 This implies that nearly every aspect of a monster’s design has a measurable, expected average value linked to its Challenge Rating.
 A couple of excellent resources for this kind of math are BLOGOFHOLDING.COM's [Monster Manual on a Business Card](https://www.blogofholding.com/?p=7338) and Level Up: Advanced 5e's [DESIGNING MONSTERS section of the Monster Menagerie](https://a5e.tools/rules/designing-monsters).

-{% include figure image_path="/assets/images/video-blogs/mm_vlog_001/monstrous_menagerie.jpg" caption="Mike Shea, Theos Abadia and Scott Fitzgerald Gray's Monster design guide" %}
+{% include figure image_path="/assets/images/video-blogs/mm_vlog_001/monstrous_menagerie.jpg" caption="Paul Hughes excellent companion to the Monster Manual" %}

 Both are fairly similar - which is unsurprising since they were both based on existing 5e official monsters and, as far as I know, both were written by Paul Hughes.
 Forge of Foes also provides its tables and rules for expected monster stats based on CR.